ibm-cloud-docs/Cloudant/api/design_documents.md

 ```
 {: codeblock}

-### Example response, containing the deleted document ID and revision
+See the following example response, containing the deleted document ID and revision:

 ```json
 {